 Afghanistan Travel GuideThere is not a lot of available information on travel to Afghanistan.
 The following is based on personal experiences within the country.
 This Afghanistan Travel Guide will provide you with an overview of what to expect when you are in the country, mostly in the Wakhan Corridor.

-Visas: Obtaining a visa is necessary for all visitors prior to entering Afghanistan, and it is likely that you will need a Letter of Introduction from an accredited travel provider.
+Visas: Obtaining a visa is necessary for all visitors before entering Afghanistan, and you will likely need a Letter of Introduction from an accredited travel provider.
 Visa requirements can differ with the embassy or consulate.
-In Khorog, Tajikistan, visas are provided in 30 minutes, whereas in Dubai the process took four hours.
-In Western countries the process can take weeks and is more expensive, so try to obtain your visa when you get closer to Afghanistan.
+In Khorog, Tajikistan, visas are provided in 30 minutes, whereas in Dubai, the process took four hours.
+In Western countries, the process can take weeks and is more expensive, so try to obtain your visa when you get closer to Afghanistan.

 Food: Food is basic, and mostly consists of rice, beans and other vegetables.
-Flat bread is always served, and so is tea – either black or a lovely milky variety.
+Flatbread is always served, and so is tea – either black or a lovely milky variety.
 Meat is sometimes offered, but this is rare.
-There are no restaurants in the Wakhan Corridor, so all meals will be offered in your guest house.
-If you want to bring snacks, stock up in Ishkashim, and the same applies for bottled water – either purchase it in Ishkashim or carry a water purifier.Transport: Public transport along the Wakhan Corridor is almost non-existent, thus you will either have to bring your own transport from Tajikistan (but you must obtain the official paperwork detailing your vehicle and driver details from the Afghan consulate in Khorog) or you will need to organise a vehicle and driver.
+There are no restaurants in the Wakhan Corridor, so all meals will be provided in your guest house.
+If you want to bring snacks, stock up in Ishkashim, and the same applies for bottled water – either purchase it in Ishkashim or carry a water purifier.Transport: Public transport along the Wakhan Corridor is almost non-existent.
+Thus you will have to bring your transport from Tajikistan (but you must obtain the official paperwork detailing your vehicle and driver details from the Afghan consulate in Khorog), or you will need to organise a vehicle and driver.
 The roads are incredibly tough, so ensure that the vehicle you are using is in sound mechanical condition and carries the correct papers.
 Do not rely on taking public transport in the Wakhan Corridor unless you have a lot of time and patience.
 People have hitched along that route, but you may be lucky to secure a lift in a short amount of time, or you could wait days.

 What to Wear: Afghanistan is a conservative country, so be suitably attired.
-This means women should wear long loose fitting clothing and a head scarf.
+This means women should wear long, loose-fitting clothing and a headscarf.
 It is not necessary to cover your face.
-Men should also dress conservatively – thus long sleeves and pants are the norm.
+Men should also dress conservatively – thus, long sleeves and pants are the norms.
 Jackets are considered a status symbol, so wearing one will increase your authority.
-Be aware that that it can get very cold in this part of the world, so having some thermal clothing on you will be very useful.
+Be aware that it can get very cold in this part of the world, so having some thermal clothing on you will be very useful.
 Note that Afghanistan can be very dusty, so wearing sunglasses will protect your eyes from the dust that flies around.

-As of June 2013, the road west to Faizabad is considered unsafe by both locals and police (thus you are not advised to use the border crossing from Khorog in Tajiksitan).
+As of June 2013, the road west to Faizabad is considered unsafe by both locals and police (thus you are not advised to use the border crossing from Khorog in Tajikistan).
 Heed this advice.
 However, the town of Ishkashim and eastwards is much safer and has been for some time.
-The Taliban are despised here so they harbour no friends in this part of the world.
+The Taliban are despised here, so they harbour no friends in this part of the world.